Lijun1991/ft_select/README.md

   ICANON Enable canonical mode (described below).
   ECHO   Echo input characters.

+ The c_cc array defines the terminal special characters.
+The symbolic
+       indices (initial values) and meaning are:
+   VMIN   Minimum number of characters for noncanonical read (MIN).
+   VTIME  Timeout in deciseconds for noncanonical read (TIME).

   Canonical and noncanonical mode
        The setting of the ICANON canon flag in c_lflag determines whether